-If you find that your company needs to deliver accounts by the end of September, it’s quicker and easier to file online – with no paperwork or signatures required.
-Paper accounts, on the other hand, must be manually checked by Companies House staff during business hours and often take more than a week to process.
+If you find that your company needs to deliver accounts by the end of September, it’s quicker and easier to file online – and no paperwork or signatures are required.
+Paper accounts, on the other hand, must be manually checked by Companies House staff during business hours, often taking more than a week to process.

 Does my company need to file accounts at Companies House?